KevinKuo41/DefaultPrediction_On_LendingClub_XGB_RF/07_Hyperparameter_Tuning/README.md

 ## 2. Optimal Hyperparameters for XGBoost Model
-#### Result: (the leftmost values in column Values are the optimal parameters, and the values within the brackets are the range we grid search through)
+#### The leftmost values in column Values are the optimal parameters, and the values within the brackets are the range we grid search through
 | 8 Hyper Parameters  | Values             |
 |---------------------|--------------------|
 | eta                 | 0.15 (0.05 - 0.50) |